Great Black Swamp: Farming and industry

-As white settlers from other parts of America arrived in northwest Ohio to turn the swamp into farmland, so too did an influx of immigrants from Europe.
-Irish immigrants helped to drain the swamp, build churches, and develop the land while also bringing their culture and customs to the area.
-German-speaking people, from the Austrian Empire, Switzerland (which was coming out of the Napoleonic era), the German Confederation and then later the German Empire, and other regions from Central and Eastern Europe, also contributed to the transformation of the swamp into agricultural land.
+As White American settlers arrived from other states, so too did immigrants from Europe.
+Irish immigrants drained wetlands, built churches, and brought their culture and customs to the region.
+Germans from the Austrian Empire, Switzerland (post-Napoleonic era), the German Confederation and later the German Empire, and other regions from Central/Eastern Europe, also developed the swamp.
+Ohio State Board of Agriculture reports were translated for German Americans.

-A photo of the Miami and Erie Canal in Maumee, Ohio in 1900.
-This area used to be elm-ash swamp forests, according to 19th-century land surveys.

-Immigrants helped build the Miami and Erie Canal from 1825 to 1845, which ran down the middle of the swamp from Toledo to Defiance along the Maumee River, and south through Paulding and Van Wert counties.
-The canal provided a supply route for farm products, logging, and other commercial goods.
+Miami and Erie Canal (Maumee, 1900).
+Built through the Black Swamp, it provided a supply route and improved the region's economy.

-Other immigrants from Europe included Hungarians who had left the Kingdom of Hungary, and then later the Austro-Hungarian Empire.
-They arrived in northwest Ohio, often because of poverty and over-population in their homeland's rural areas, where a semi-feudal land system created social and economic inequalities for them and their families.
+In the 1840s, European immigrants (English, Scottish, German, Irish) earned money to buy swampland by digging ditches.
+Other European immigrants included Hungarians who had left the Kingdom of Hungary, and later the Austro-Hungarian Empire.
+They arrived in northwest Ohio, often because of poverty and over-population in their homeland's rural areas, where semi-feudal land systems created social-economic inequalities for them and their families.

-Large numbers of Polish immigrants arrived in the swamp (1870s–1880s), some of whom were fleeing Kulturkampf.
+Polish immigrants arrived in the swamp (1870s–1880s), some of whom were fleeing Kulturkampf.
 Other ethnic groups fleeing economic, religious, and political challenges from Central/Eastern Europe included people from Galicia, in what is now southeastern Poland and Western Ukraine.
 While some of them worked in Toledo's industries, others farmed in the former swamp, able to own their own land, a right that was taken away from them back in their homeland.

-An 1892 photo of Tenmile Creek in Lucas County.
-This area used to be elm-ash swamp forests, according to 19th-century land surveys.